Attribute-based access control end-to-end guide

 When a label is added to a field, that label is applied to the parent resource of that field (either a class or a field group).
 If the parent class or field group is employed by other schemas, those schemas will inherit the same label.

-Apply labels to segments
+Apply labels to audiences

 NOTE